-Generally, this will incur a small fee of between $50 and $100 and will involve cremation.
+Generally, this will incur a small fee and will involve cremation.
 If you do decide to go down this route, it’s important to note that the ashes will generally be scattered, and you won’t be able to have them returned to you, so ask your local vet about their policy.
 You may also choose to take your pet home with you, which would allow you to hold your own burial.
 If you do decide on a backyard burial, be sure to check the guidelines in your local council as laws vary from state to state.

 If your pet has passed away at home, most vets and crematoriums are also able to pick them up for you.
 You can also look into specific websites such as Pet Memorial Australia who provide information on a range of options available to pet owners such as, services like pet cremation, personalised pet memorials, and resources to help you through the grieving process.

 You may also prefer to drop your pet off at the vet or crematorium yourself.
 For ease of transportation, it’s best to tuck your pet’s front and back legs tight into the body.